zeehio/parmap/README-new-release.rst

 - Review the ChangeLog file and add items if necessary.

-- Bump the version in :code:`setup.py` to a valid release version (without :code:`DEVELOPMENT`).
+- Bump the version in :code:`setup.cfg` to a valid release version (without :code:`DEVELOPMENT`).
 Update the version and release in :code:`docs/conf.py` and in the Changelog.